Brian125bot/The_Grammar_of_Silence/README.md

-A review of the culture and psychology of self worship in the Roman Catholic Church.
+An examination of the culture and psychology of self worship in the Roman Catholic Church.
+To answer the perplexing question, is the Eucharist the Source and Summit of the Catholic Church, as is claimed, or a theological prop at the service of the Clerical Hierarchy and Authority.

 By Brian Laposa